-In our topic this term “Weather and Climate” children have been finding out about different climates around the world, the causes and effects of global warming and how to measure the weather, using different weather instruments.
+In our topic unit this term “Weather and Climate” children will been finding out about different climates around the world, the causes and effects of global warming and how to measure the weather, using different weather instruments.
 As part of the exit point to this topic, children will be designing and making their own weather instrument to display in the classroom.

 We will be learning to find multiples, factors and prime factors of numbers this half term.
 We will be learning how to prime numbers and to be able to recall the prime numbers to 19.
 We will be learning to read timetables and create our own and we will be learning to calculate long multiplication.